gamerover98/NoFootstepSounds/README.md

 ## Installation

 - Put the **No-Footstep-Sound-1.0.jar** file in your plugins folder.
-- Start/Restart the server or load it with Plugman plugin.
+- Start/Restart the server or load it with the Plugman plugin.

 ## Commands and permissions